Some Thanksgiving Treats For You (2025)

 01 March-Of-The-Wooden-Soldiers-On-November-28th-Thanksgiving-Day-758x396

-UPDATE: This post has been updated with additional photos HERE.
+UPDATE: This post has been updated and expanded with additional photos HERE.

 This year marks the 85th anniversary of the Laurel & Hardy classic March of the Wooden Soldiers.
 Originally released as Babes In Toyland on Nov.
 30, 1934, the holiday perennial was based on Victor Herbert’s popular 1903 operetta.
 The film came out of Hal Roach studios and was co-directed by Gus Meins and Charles Rogers.